layer5io/linkerd-service-mesh-workshop/lab-2/README.md

 Emojivoto is a sample microservice application that allows users to vote for their favorite emoji.
 It displays votes received on a leaderboard.
 May the best emoji win!

 ![Emojivoto's architecture](https://raw.githubusercontent.com/BuoyantIO/emojivoto/main/assets/emojivoto-topology.png)
-_Emojivoto's architecture_
+_Emojivoto's architecture.
+Source: Bouyant_

-It’s worth noting that these services have no dependencies on Linkerd, but make an interesting service mesh example, particularly because of the multitude of services, languages and versions for the reviews service.
+It’s worth noting that these services have no dependencies on Linkerd, but make an interesting service mesh example, particularly because of the variety of services, languages and versions for the reviews service.

+### <a name="auto"></a> A note on sidecar proxy injection

 The Linkerd sidecar proxy can be either manually or automatically injected into your application's pods.

 A sidecar injector is used for automating the injection of the Linkerd proxy into your application's pod spec.
 The Kubernetes admission controller enforces this behavior send sending a webhook request the the sidecar injector every time a pod is to be scheduled.
 This injector inspects resources for a Linkerd-specific annotation (linkerd.io/inject: enabled).
 When that annotation exists, the injector mutates the pod's specification and adds both an init container as well as a sidecar containing the proxy itself.

-As part of Linkerd deployment in [Lab 1](../lab-1/README.md), we have deployed the sidecar injector.
+As part of Linkerd deployment in [Lab 1](../lab-1/README.md), you have deployed the sidecar proxy injector, which should be running in your control plane.To verify, execute this command:

-### <a name="auto"></a> Deploying the sample application

-Linkerd, deployed as part of this workshop, will also deploy the sidecar injector.
-Let us now verify sidecar injector deployment.

 ```sh
 kubectl get deployment linkerd-proxy-injector -n linkerd
 ```

-Output:
+Expected Output:

 ```sh
 NAME                     READY   UP-TO-DATE   AVAILABLE   AGE
 linkerd-proxy-injector   1/1     1            1           9m49s
 ```

+Examine the annotation added to the `linkerd` namespace.
+Execute this command:

 ```sh
 kubectl get namespace linkerd -o yaml
 ```

-Output:
+Expected Output:

 ```sh
 apiVersion: v1